portsoc/hangman-in-branches/README.md

 npm start
 ```

+### Access the site

+If you are running the server on your student VMs, you can now access it by visiting the IP address shown on the MyVM page or [upABCDEF.myvm.port.ac.uk](upABCDEF.myvm.port.ac.uk)
+where ABCDEF is replaced by your student number.

-The website is now running locally on port 8080 so view it by visiting http://localhost:8080 in your browser.
+On your machines, the website will be running locally on port 8080 so view it by visiting http://localhost:8080 in your browser.
 Stop the server with <kbd>Ctrl</kbd> + <kbd>C</kbd> in the shell.

 ## Todo